maaxvkl/VirtualDatapointGenerator/README.md

 ---

 ## The Solution
-The **VirtualDatapointGenerator** automates the generation and also takes care of the naming and the correct set up of the virtual datapoints
+The **VirtualDatapointGenerator** automates the generation and also takes care of the naming and the correct set up of the virtual datapoints.

+**It reades and writes XML files, by using the Document Object Model**

 1. The folder with the hardware datapoints and the destination folder for the virtual datapoints have to be exported from the **System Configuration Tool**
 2. Both folders have to be selected in the **VirtualDatapointGenerator**